-Learn how you can help your patients to determine the biomechanical cause of their running injury and prevent future injury with just a treadmill and smart phone.
+Learn how you can help your patients to determine the biomechanical cause of their running injury and prevent future injury with just a treadmill and a device.
 You will learn how to analyse movement dysfunction both dynamically (while running) and through functional movement assessment.

 This workshop focuses on movement biomechanics in running and how it affects the entire kinetic chain.
 You will be presented with evidence-based research findings, particularly relating to cadence and its effect on ground reaction forces and injury risk.
 The most common overuse injuries, including patellofemoral pain syndrome, iliotibial band friction syndrome, tibial stress syndrome and lower limb tendinopathy will be discussed.